panamadan/Project1/README.md

     - joke3.p.rapidapi.com (randomized jokes)
     - geek-jokes.sameerkumar.website/api (Chuck Norris jokes)

-    The roles and tasks were broken down so that Dan and Lilliana were in charge of the CSS aspects, while Dick and Priya were in charge of Javascript and API aspects.
+    After an initial group convergence on layout and basic functionality, roles and tasks were broken down so that Dan and Lilliana were in charge of the UI and layout, while Dick and Priya were in charge of logic (JS) and API interfaces.

+    Overcoming Challenges:

-    Challenges enountered were numerous.
-Reliable APIs were difficult to find for free.
+    - A key feature of our site is to offer 'live' jokes fetched from repositories on the Internet.
+We found that reliable APIs were difficult to find for free.
 One API in particular offered four different categories of jokes, however each of those categories only provided one joke per day.
-Some of the jokes were not humorous or understandable, and those that were displayed weird squigly/jibberish characters.
+Some of the jokes were not humorous or understandable.

-    It was difficult finding free, reliable APIs which offered a wide variety of humorous content.
-We have generic jokes, Olde-English insults, Chuck Norris Jokes and gifs.
-However we wished to find additional types of humor (i.e. knock-knock jokes, humorous fortunes) and were unable to for free.

-    The difficulties in the CSS included the jokes not being moved to the right side of the page from the big button.
-Making the button into a perfect round circle.
-The drop down box does not stay when it is clicked.
-Also, making the text in the header to animate into bigger text without moving the rest of the information of the body from its position.
-Making the giphy face into a lauging button when pressed.

-    Successes came with work, and lots of trial-and-error.
-Successful aspects of our site include: the layout of its content (navbar on the left, button in middle and jokes on right), audio sounds triggered, changing backgrounds, a responsive button (runs away from the cursor at times), an animated crying-emoji in the header bar, responsive APIs that get content via AJAX calls, and a checkbox-based filter system.
+    - The use of Materialize.css posed some learning issues which were overcome with consultation and experimentation

+    - The logic for the event scheduler and randomization is fairly straightforward

+    Successes:

+     Make Me Laugh! is a lot of fun! -- Try it!
+Share the link and tell your friends!

 4. Demo